microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## Inspiration

 Much of the design for this feature was inspired by (what I believe is) the web browser process model.
-For a web browser, there's often a seperate process for each of the tabs within the browser, to help isolate the actual tabs from one another.
+For a web browser, there's often a separate process for each of the tabs within the browser, to help isolate the actual tabs from one another.